henriqueassis2003/HenriquePolinomios/README.md

 ```

-:warning: **The root finding will fail if the root is outside the interval or does not exist**
+:warning: **The root finding will fail if the root is outside the interval or does not exist.**

-:warning: **The method may fail if there are two or more roots within the interval**
+:warning: **The method may fail if there are two or more roots within the interval.**

 <h3>Starting the graphics</h3>